electrikmilk/cherri/ReadMe.md

 ```

 Run `cherri` without any arguments to see all options and usage.
 For development, use the `--debug` (or `-d`) option for
-stack traces and output a plist file.
+stack traces and to output a .plist file.

 ## Why macOS only?